Topolectric circuits: Theory and construction: First-order topolectric insulators

 where the Pauli matrices $\{ \tau_\mu\}$ with $\mu=0,\cdots,3$ act on the orbital space.
 For the range of parameters $-1<\lambda/t<1$, the SSH model is in the topological regime and features a localized zero mode at each end of the system.
 Furthermore, the matrix $\tau_3$ \emph{anticommutes} with the Hamiltonian $H^{\rm mom}_{\rm SSH}$ and ensures the spectral symmetry.
 Consequently, all zero-energy modes are eigenstates of the matrix $\tau_3$, and as such they are completely localized on either of the two orbitals.
 By contrast, the system becomes a trivial insulator when $|\lambda/t|>1$.
 This model belongs to class BDI in the ten-fold classification~\cite{schnyder-ryu-furusaki-ludwig}.

 The form of the Hamiltonian in Eq.~(\ref{eq:SSH-real-space}) in terms of only real hopping parameters allows a realization of the SSH model through an electric circuit with two nodes corresponding to the two orbitals per lattice site.
-Furthermore, when each node contains two subnodes, it allows access to the parameter regimes $\lambda/t>0$ as well as $\lambda/t<0$, which is not possible otherwise, see Fig.~\ref{Fig:2node}.
-Concrete circuit realizations to access these two parameter regimes are respectively shown in Figs.~\ref{fig:SSH-construction}(c) and ~\ref{fig:SSH-construction}(d).
+Furthermore, when each node contains two subnodes, it allows access to the parameter regimes $\lambda/t>0$ as well as $\lambda/t<0$, which is not possible in a one subnode structure with pure capacitor (or inductor) connections; see Fig.~\ref{Fig:2node}.
+Concrete circuit realizations to access these two parameter regimes are, respectively, shown in Figs.~\ref{fig:SSH-construction}(c) and ~\ref{fig:SSH-construction}(d).
+Note that the SSH model has been studied in the topolectric circuit extensively in Ref.~\cite{lee-commphys2018}, as well as in other circuit setups~\cite{hadad-natelectronics2018, goren-prb2018, wang-natcomm2019, helbig-prb2019, liu-research2019}.
+Here we discuss this model for the sake of completeness and to establish generic features of a topolectric circuit.

 Now consider a periodic SSH circuit [see Fig.~\ref{fig:SSH-construction}(a)] with the Hamiltonian matrix, ${\hat H}_{\rm SSH}(\omega)\equiv{\hat J}(\omega)/i\omega$, which according to Eq.~\eqref{eq:J-matrix}, is given by